Meet our Team

 Mediator and IRC

 Julie is a proud Franco Ontarian who has been working with children and families for over 15 years.
 Julie is a Registered Social Worker (RSW) who obtained her Bachelor of Social Work (BSW) from the University of Ottawa in 2008.
 Julie started her career as a Child Protection Worker working with children and families experiencing domestic violence and high conflict separations.
 It is through her work as a Child Protection Worker that Julie’s interest for family mediation began.
 Julie obtained her Accredited Family Mediator (AccFM) designation in 2014 and her Child Protection Mediator (CPMed) designation in 2015.
 As a Registered Social Worker and Accredited Family and Child Protection Mediator, Julie assists individuals and families through a solution-focussed and strength-based approach.
 Wherever children are involved, Julie is guided by a process which focusses on keeping them at the heart of every intervention.
 Helping parents and caregivers minimize the negative impacts of separation on children is Julie’s priority.
+In addition to providing Family Court Mediation and Information Services, Julie operates a private practice through which she provides consultation, counselling and mediation services to adults, children and families within her community.
+Julie is also a service provider for several Employee and Family Assistance Programs.

 Julie was born and raised in Northern Ontario.
 After completing her studies and working in Ottawa for several years, Julie made the decision to return to Northern Ontario in 2013 as she missed its beauty and peacefulness.
 Ever since her return, Julie has made it a point to appreciate what Northern Ontario is all about.
 In her spare time, Julie enjoys gardening, spending time with family, spending time at the cottage, sea-doing, ski-doing, fishing & hunting with her partner Jason.